Cryonics & estate planning: cool idea or should we just let it go?

 If you have any estate planning concerns or require trust advice, please contact us.

-Ines Kallweit Principal Solicitor & Notary Public
+Ines Kallweit Principal & Notary Public